PseudoDevs/IamGhost/amd3.md

-Last updated: 2024-04-06 08:24:25
+Last updated: 2024-04-06 08:26:40
-Random Quote: Because family is forever. - Wanda Maximoff
+Random Quote: We are smart.
+And idiots are banging all the time.
+We can learn how to do it, too. - Fabiola Torres